AI Coding Companions: Comparing AWS, GitHub, & Google

 Amazon CodeWhisperer supports developers as they work by suggesting snippets of code, whole functions, and logical blocks of up to 15 lines in multiple languages.
-It does this inside the code editor environment, analysing code and comments automatically and intelligently matching the developer’s style and naming conventions when it makes suggestions.
+It does this inside the code editor environment, analyzing code and comments automatically and intelligently matching the developer’s style and naming conventions when it makes suggestions.

-The tool has a “reference tracker” to identify any potential open-source code that may appear in its suggestions, giving relevant details such as a repository’s URL, file reference, and licence information.
+The tool has a “reference tracker” to identify any potential open-source code that may appear in its suggestions, giving relevant details such as a repository’s URL, file reference, and license information.
 Developers can assess instances on a case-by-case basis or choose to filter out any possible open-source code completely.

 Integrated Development Environments (IDEs): JetBrains IDEs (IntelliJ IDEA, PyCharm, WebStorm, and Rider), Visual Studio Code, AWS Cloud9, AWS Lambda, JupyterLab, and Amazon SageMaker Studio.